AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46815-static-content-deploy-fails-when-using-compact-strategy.md

 ---
-title: "ACSD-46815: static content deploy fails when using compact strategy"
+title: "ACSD-46815: static content deploy fails using compact strategy"
 description: Apply the ACSD-46815 patch to fix the Adobe Commerce issue where static content deploy fails when using compact strategy.
 ---